mgoberfield/GIFTs/README.md

 As XML, and creating XML documents, may be unfamiliar technology to those without an IT background, MDL is providing software to assist those in creating the new XML documents based on IWXXM schemas.

-It should be understood that the software provided here is a short-term solution as TAC forms of these products will cease to be a standard and no longer disseminated by 2029.
+It should be understood that the software provided here is a short-term solution as TAC forms of these products will cease to be a ICAO/WMO standard by 2029.

 ## Prequisites
 This software is written entirely in the Python language.
 Python interpreter v3.7 or better is required.